Kal9Isa/KnowledgeBase/FanPark/U15-Quectel/documentation.md

 * It's a wireless module that is supposed to work with an embedded linux system.
 Have to study the design and implement the technology.

+* Pin definitions
+* Configure the module based on API or default values.
+* Implement the commands to access and interact with the module.
+* Communicate with serial ports.

 ## **Resources**

 ### **Quectel UC15 Mini PCIe**